Sema4AI/actions/actions/docs/guides/00-request.md

 ## Getting request data (such as headers) in Actions

-Starting with `robocorp-actions 0.1.0`, it's possible to collect data from the received request by creating a `request: Request` argument in the `@action`.
+It's possible to collect data from the received request by creating a `request: Request` argument in the `@action`.

 The data currently available in the request is: